V01D-NULL/MoonOS/README.md

 - Stivale2 boot protocol
 - Limine bootloader
 - GDT
-- Interrupts (kinda, custom IRQ's don't get called and cause a GPF if called using the int instruction)
+- Interrupts (kinda, custom IRQ's don't get called and cause a GPF if called using the int instruction) (Credits to https://github.com/ethan4984/rock/ for gdt and idt)
 - CPU Identification
 - Serial in & output